valevo/Thesis/README.md

 Code used for generating subcorpora according to the Subsampling and Filtering methods and analysing those.

- - `/src/filtering`:
- - `/src/jackknife`:
- - `/src/evaluation`:
+ - `/src/stats/`: Helper functionality such as calculation of ranks, frequencies, typicality or performing MLE
+ - `/src/subsampling`: Scripts to analyse the various aspect of the Subsampling method analysed in the thesis, such as variance and convergence
+ - `/src/filtering`: Implementations of the TypicalityFilter and SpeakerRestrictionFilter sampling algorithms, both sequential and parallelised versions (using Python's `multiprocessing` library)
+ - `/src/evaluation`: Functions and scripts for evaluation of filtering results, such as lexical diversity and Jaccard distance
- - `shell_scripts`: shell scripts to deploy Python code on SurfSARA's LISA computing cluster
+ - `shell_scripts`: Shell scripts to deploy Python code on SurfSARA's LISA computing cluster